coolbutuseless/cryogenic/README.md

   - Nearly everything is in lists
   - Need to be able to consistently add arbitrary `meta` information as an attribute on the call
-  - There are probably other constraints which I’ll add as I think of them

 ## What’s in the box